aws-samples/eks-workshop-developers/docs/authoring.md

 cd eks-workshop-developers/website
 ```

-1. Run the following command to install the required dependencies.
+3. Run the following command to install the required dependencies.
 ```bash
 npm install
 ```

-1. Generate the static files for the documentation site:
+4. Generate the static files for the documentation site:
 ```bash
 npm run build
 ```
 This command will create a `/build` directory.

-1. To view the documentation site locally, run:
+5. To view the documentation site locally, run:
 ```bash
 npm run serve
 ```
 This will start a local development server.
-You will be redirected to documentation in your browser.
-Most changes are reflected live without having to restart the server.
+You will be redirected to workshop documentation in your browser.
+If you run into any issues building the documentation, see our troubleshooting guidance in the [Docusaurus Maintenance Guide](maintenance.md).

 ## Contributing
 When you're ready to contribute to the documentation, follow these steps: